hb9kns/webforms/README.md

 the corresponding permissions.
 The highest level available will be applied.
 E.g, an entry of `admin	*` will grant admin permissions to all users, even if they are listed in `editor` or `visitor` lines.

+User names are sanitized: only characters from the set '0-9A-Za-z.-' are allowed, and entries in the configuration file must conform to this.

 Logging can be switched on by setting the field `log` with page name 'file' and the file name.
 If the file is not writable, no logging will occur, without